morsonluke/ml-course/capstone_project/data/README.md

-* Placeholder folders for images generated from `pre_processing.ipynb`
+* Placeholder folder for images generated from `pre_processing.ipynb`